mohit2978/Java/002.eazybytes/section_13_take_input/README.md

 >Note:do not use read() use readLine() as read () works same as System.in.read() it gives ASCII of first char `String input = bf.readLine();`

+>Note: BufferedReader always give ouput in String format!!

+>Note: we always need to close BufferedReader and Scanner object!!If you do not close it may create memory leak in production!!

 ### Example for identify even and odd numbers
 ```java
 package com.eazybytes.input;